Health and appearance of Michael Jackson: Appearance

-Jackson's physical changes attracted widespread media coverage and criticism from the public.
-Some African-American psychologists argued that Jackson was a poor role model for black youth.
-Dennis Chestnut said Jackson had given "black youth a feeling that they can achieve", but might encourage them to believe they had to be esoteric and idiosyncratic to be successful.
-Halford Fairchild said Jackson and other African-American celebrities would try "to look more like white people in order to get in films and on television".

-When Jackson was approached in 2003 about people thinking he was obsessed with cosmetic surgery because of his distressed childhood he replied: "Well, I know what's inside my head.
-That's all."

 In his interview in 1993, Jackson talked about the impact the speculations about his skin color had on him.
 "It is something I cannot help," said Jackson.
 "When people make up stories that I don't want to be who I am, it hurts me.
 It's a problem for me.
 I can't control it.
 But what about all the millions of people who sit in the sun to become darker, to become other than what they are.
 Nobody says nothing about that."

 Jackson publicly said that he was proud to be black.
 Jackson's paternity of his three children is questioned in public due to their light skin color.

 Jackson's cosmetic surgeries are also regarded as an attempt to look white.
 Another theory says Jackson did not want to look like his father.
 People close to Jackson say he did not want to remove himself from the race.